composewell/streamly/docs/streamly-vs-async.md

 You can write all of your program in a streamly monad and use the full power of the library.
-Streamly can be used as a direct replacement of the IO monad with no loss of performance, and no change in code except using `liftIO` or `yieldM` to run any IO actions.
+Streamly can be used as a direct replacement of the IO monad with no loss of performance, and no change in code except using `liftIO` or `fromEffect` to run any IO actions.
 Streamly IO monads (e.g. `SerialT IO`) are just a generalization of the IO monad with non-deterministic composition of streams added on top.